Mojibake: Yugoslav languages

-Caucasian languages

-The writing systems of certain languages of the Caucasus region, including the scripts of Georgian and Armenian, may produce mojibake.
-This problem is particularly acute in the case of ArmSCII or ARMSCII, a set of obsolete character encodings for the Armenian alphabet which have been superseded by Unicode standards.
-ArmSCII is not widely used because of a lack of support in the computer industry.
-For example, Microsoft Windows does not support it.

 Asian encodings

-Another type of mojibake occurs when text is erroneously parsed in a multi-byte encoding, such as one of the encodings for East Asian languages.
-With this kind of mojibake more than one (typically two) characters are corrupted at once, e.g. in Swedish may appear as "k舐lek", where "är" is parsed as "舐".
-Compared to the above mojibake, this is harder to read, since letters unrelated to the problematic å, ä or ö are missing, and is especially problematic for short words starting with å, ä or ö (e.g. "än" becomes "舅").
+Another type of mojibake occurs when text encoded in a single-byte encoding is erroneously parsed in a multi-byte encoding, such as one of the encodings for East Asian languages.
+With this kind of mojibake more than one (typically two) characters are corrupted at once.
+For example, if the Swedish word kärlek is encoded in Windows-1252 but decoded using GBK, it will appear as "k鋜lek", where "är" is parsed as "鋜".
+Compared to the above mojibake, this is harder to read, since letters unrelated to the problematic å, ä or ö are missing, and is especially problematic for short words starting with å, ä or ö (e.g. "än" becomes "鋘").
 Since two letters are combined, the mojibake also seems more random (over 50 variants compared to the normal three, not counting the rarer capitals).
 In some rare cases, an entire text string which happens to include a pattern of particular word lengths, such as the sentence "Bush hid the facts", may be misinterpreted.